-We note, however, that this apparent inconsistency is not the outcome of a random clock behavior, but a predictable DCO artifact that is observable in most MSP430 MCUs designed for low-power operation.
-As shown in Fig. 7(a), the clock speed changes for a given RSELx when DCOx increases, as well as across increasing RSELx values, for the two extremes of the operational voltage range.
+We note, however, that this apparent inconsistency is not the outcome of a random clock behavior, but a predictable DCO artefact that is observable in most low-power MSP430 MCUs.
+Fig. 7(a) shows how clock speed changes for a given RSELx when DCOx increases, as well as across increasing RSELx values, for the two extremes of the operational voltage range.
 TI designers confirm this DCO drift pattern, which is conceded for power conservation and is specified as DCO tolerance.
-The exact circuit design causing this is protected by intellectual property [30].
+The exact circuit design causing this behavior is protected by intellectual property [32].